MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-on-windows.md

 2. Save the OneDriveSetup.exe installer for Windows to your local computer or a network share.
 [Download the Production ring OneDriveSetup.exe installer for Windows](https://go.microsoft.com/fwlink/?linkid=844652) or [download the Enterprise ring OneDriveSetup.exe installer for Windows](https://go.microsoft.com/fwlink/p/?linkid=860987).

 3. Download the [sample SCCM package](https://go.microsoft.com/fwlink/p/?LinkId=824069).
 It's a .zip file that contains the script installer deployment type.
-For more information about packages and programs in System Center Configuration Manager, see [Packages and programs in System Center Configuration Manager](/sccm/apps/deploy-use/packages-and-programs/).
+For more information about packages and programs in System Center Configuration Manager, see [Packages and programs in Configuration Manager](https://docs.microsoft.com/configmgr/apps/deploy-use/packages-and-programs).

 > [!NOTE]